In 2022, a total of €194,079,071 million was spent on providing services for persons who are homeless across the Dublin Region.

 Specifically, in terms of statutory funding, resources for homeless services are derived from two sources.
-Firstly, Section 10 funding from Central Government (DECLG) to local authorities under the 1988 Housing Act combined with a contribution (at 10 percent) of funding directly from each local authorities revenue streams.
+Firstly, Section 10 funding from Central Government (Department of Housing, Local Government and Heritage) to Local Authorities under the 1988 Housing Act combined with a contribution (at 10 percent) of funding directly from each Local Authorities revenue streams.
 Secondly, the Health Service Executive is a central funder of homeless services provision in addition to its own direct service provision of care and support programmes.
 In addition fundraising by voluntary sector service providers and donations received by them are expended on services.

 All funded services have a Service Level Agreement in place and the agreed principles are as follows: